Pratyushraj45/Food-Ordering-Website/README.md

 # Food Ordering Website

 Welcome to the Food Ordering Website project!
 This project is designed to provide a delightful and seamless experience for users to order their favorite dishes online.
-Whether you're a developer looking to contribute or a user eager to explore, we're excited to have you on board.
+Whether you're a developer looking to contribute or a user eager to explore, I am excited to have you on board.

 ## Table of Contents